Brandon McMillan (animal trainer): Lucky Dog and other projects

 In the winter of 2012, McMillan was discovered by Litton Entertainment.
 Development on Lucky Dog, where McMillan would rescue unadoptable dogs deemed "untrainable" from city shelters, rehabilitate them, train them and find them forever homes, began in the spring of 2013.
 Lucky Dog premiered that fall on CBS Dream Team.
 In 2015, McMillan won the Daytime Emmy Award for "Best Host in a Lifestyle Series" for Lucky Dog.
 In 2016 Lucky Dog won the Daytime Emmy Award for Outstanding Special Class Series.
 In 2018 he won another Daytime Emmy Award for "Best Host in a Lifestyle Series" for Lucky Dog.
 On October 24, 2020, he announced on his Facebook page the 182nd episode of the show would be his last as host.

 McMillan also hosts a continuing documentary on Discovery Channel's Shark Week called Great White Serial Killer, where he investigates shark attacks along coastlines where attacks are common.
 Although the title was controversial, several top marine biologists praised the documentary.
 McMillan has been diving with sharks for most of his career.

 Personal life

-McMillan lives bi-coastally between Los Angeles and New York City.
+Brandon is married to Jessica Morris McMillan, a surgical technician from Huntington Beach, CA. The couple live in Jupiter, Florida.
+They have a son named Parrish Daniel McMillan.
+McMillan divides his time between Jupiter, Los Angeles and New York City.
 He is the author of "Lucky Dog Lessons: Train Your Dog in 7 Days" (HarperCollins), which is a self-help book for dog lovers.
-He also cofounded the nonprofit "Argus Service Dog Foundation", which trains service dogs to assist disabled veterans.
 He had a chihuahua named Lulu and a Flat-Coated Retriever named Koda.
 In his free time McMillan scuba dives, surfs, and practices Brazilian Jiu Jitsu.